27 Weeks Pregnant

 The 27th week of pregnancy is a great milestone for mom and baby.
-It signifies the last two weeks of the second trimester and the beginning of the final phase of being pregnant.
-As the due date nears this could be an exciting time for future parents, future grandparents, siblings, other family members, and friends.
+It signifies the last two weeks of the second trimester and the beginning of the final phase of pregnancy.
+As the due date nears, this is an exciting time for the parents, grandparents, siblings, other family members, and friends.
 Hang in there, Mom; there are only a few more months to go!

 Symptoms and Body Changes at 27 Weeks

-At 27 weeks pregnant, you might be fighting food cravings.
-Keep in mind that you only need 300-500 extra calories per day in a well-balanced diet to remain healthy and to provide your baby with the correct amount of nutrients.
-As your uterus continues to grow and put pressure on your upper chest area, you may be experiencing chest pains and/or shortness of breath.
+At 27 weeks, you may be fighting food cravings.
+Keep in mind that you only need 300–500 extra calories per day to remain healthy and to provide your baby with sufficient nutrients.
+As your uterus continues to grow and put pressure on your upper chest area, you may be experiencing chest pains or shortness of breath.
 This is normal, but talk to your healthcare provider about this issue if you are concerned.
-You may also be experiencing symptoms of swelling in your face, neck, hands, feet, ankles, legs, and just about everywhere else.
+You may also be experiencing swelling in your face, neck, hands, feet, ankles, legs, and just about everywhere else.
 Try resting on your left side and relaxing as much as possible to help cope with this common pregnancy symptom.

-As the end of the second trimester is here, your baby should be close to 15 inches in length and weigh over 2 lbs.
+As the end of the second trimester arrives, your baby should be close to 15 inches in length and weigh over two pounds.
 As the eyes continue to develop, the layers of the retina are forming, and the membrane that covers the eyes separates to form eyelids.
 You may notice that your baby is developing its own waking and sleeping patterns.
 This is normal, and many doctors suggest you try to rest as much as possible while the baby is resting.
 The tissues and grooves in your baby’s brain continue to form.
 Some experts believe that the baby begins to dream at this point, but there is no conclusive proof that this is happening.
-You may also feel your baby hiccupping as their lungs continue to mature and they continue breathing by inhaling and exhaling amniotic fluid.
+You may also feel your baby hiccuping as their lungs continue to mature and they inhale and exhale amniotic fluid.

 Pregnancy Week 27 Tips